-This Italian Chicken Sausage Sheet Pan Meal is as easy as chicken sheet pan meals can be.
-Sheet pan chicken sausage and vegetables is healthy, quick, and requires minimal prep and clean up.
+This Chicken Apple Sausage Sheet Pan Meal is as easy as chicken sheet pan meals can be.
+A chicken sausage sheet pan dinner with vegetables is healthy, quick, and requires minimal prep and clean up.

 As an Amazon Affiliate, I may earn from qualifying purchases.

-This recipe for sheet pan chicken sausage and veggies is almost too easy to be called a recipe.
+This sheet pan apple chicken sausage and veggies recipe is almost too easy to be called a recipe.
 Seriously – you don’t have to do any prep work at all (except maybe cut the potatoes).

-And you can use frozen ingredients – like a frozen bag of vegetables, like I did.
-Of course, you can also cater it to the season with squash or use your favorite vegetable as well.
+And you can use frozen ingredients – a frozen bag of vegetables, like I did.
+Of course, you can also cater it to the season with squash, brussel sprouts, or use your favorite vegetable as well.

-Easy sheet pan meals are very forgiving, and this chicken sausage sheet pan with veggies is one of my favorite quick meals for athletes!
-And, like many other of my easy recipes, this sheet pan dinner is gluten free.
+Easy sheet pan meals are very forgiving, and this chicken sausage sheet pan with veggies and potatoes is one of my favorite weeknight meals and healthy meals for athletes!

-I made this chicken sheet pan meal on a whim because it’s made with things I always have on hand!
+I made this chicken apple sausage sheet pan dinner on a whim because it’s made with things I always have on hand.
 You just need three ingredients:

 - 1 lb potatoes (or sweet potatoes)